jedaqsaul/expense-tracker/README.md

 - State to hold the searchQuery
 - A way to filter the expenses based on that query
 - Add a search input field above the table

+### what it does

+- searchQuery Holds the text typed in the input
+- handleSearchChange Updates the searchQuery as user types
+- filteredStudents Only expenses whose name matches search
+- value + onChange Makes it a controlled input field